 Plan Your Wardrobe

 Every year, employers comment how they met someone who they would be interested in pursuing, but won’t due to the lack of professionalism and dress.
 Don’t let that be you!

-What are some do's and don'ts while attending the ECC Job and Internship Fair?
+What are some do's and don'ts while attending ECC Job, Internship, and Career Fairs ?

 All candidates should dress and present themselves professionally which means: